Tarrant County Divorce Attorneys

 Child-related issues matters are always a top concern for divorcing parents.
 Child custody is called conservatorship in Texas.
 Conservatorship includes various important rights and duties, including but not limited to the right to determine the primary residence of the child, the right to make educational and medical decisions for the child.
 Conservatorship also includes the parents’ right to have physical possession of, and access to, the child.
 The Court must order child support pursuant to the guidelines set forth in the Texas Family Code.

 Consult with an Experienced Hurst Divorce Attorney Today

-If you are considering divorce, the divorce attorneys at Hoppes Family Law are committed to skillfully advocating for divorce terms that work for you and your children.
+If you are considering divorce, the divorce attorneys at Hoppes Law Firm, PLLC are committed to skillfully advocating for divorce terms that work for you and your children.
 We care about your case, so please do not hesitate to contact us online or call us at 817-283-3999 for more information today.
 We serve clients in Hurst, Bedford, Colleyville, Keller, North Richland Hills, Southlake, Fort Worth, Arlington, and Richland Hills in Texas.